Neutrino Physics with an Opaque Detector: Results and Discussion

-Much of this differentiation stems from the scintillator's low density, typically 0.9\,g/cm$^3$, and its high fraction of hydrogen with H-to-C ratios typically in the range 2-3.
-Its low average atomic number favours a long radiation length, around 0.5\,m, a minimal photo-electric effect and energy losses by bremsstrahlung that do not start to dominate until electrons have an energy of around 100~MeV.\ The extremely low cross-section for the photo-electric effect in scintillator, such as Linear-Alkylbenzene (LAB)~\cite{Ref_LAB}, means that an MeV-scale $\gamma$ is highly unlikely to interact that way.
+The particle identification capability of our technique builds on the low density of organic scintillator, typically 0.9~g~cm$^{-3}$, and its high fraction of hydrogen with H-to-C ratios typically in the range 2-3.
+Its low average atomic number favours a long radiation length, around 0.5~m, a minimal photo-electric effect and energy losses by bremsstrahlung that do not start to dominate until $e^-$'s have an energy of around 100~MeV.\ The extremely low cross-section for the photo-electric effect in scintillator, such as Linear-Alkylbenzene (LAB)~\cite{Ref_LAB}, means that an MeV-scale $\gamma$ is highly unlikely to interact that way.
 On the rare occasion that this does happen an $e^-$ of the same energy is produced, which sets a limit to the level at which $e^-$'s and $\gamma$'s can be distinguished.
-In scintillator the fraction of 2~MeV $\gamma$'s that interact via the photo-electric effect (the photofraction) is only $6\times10^{-6}$ whereas in a heavy liquid such as xenon it is 2.9\%.
+In scintillators, the fraction of 2~MeV $\gamma$'s that interact via the photo-electric effect (the photofraction) is only $6\times10^{-6}$ whereas in a heavy liquid such as xenon it is 2.9\%.
 Doping a scintillator with a metal causes the photofraction to increase.
 For example, if indium at 10\% by mass is used the photofraction rises to 0.17\%.
-These numbers are illustrated in the bottom right of Fig.~\ref{Fig_2}, allowing comparison of the probability of the event reconstruction misidentifying a $\gamma$ as an $e^-$ with the floor to performance set by the detector material.
+These numbers are illustrated in Fig.~\ref{Fig_2}d, allowing comparison of the probability of the event reconstruction misidentifying a $\gamma$ as an $e^-$ with the floor to performance set by the detector material.

-Studies of the imaging capabilities of a detector with a 1-cm-pitch lattice indicate that the position of a 1\,MeV~$e^-$ could be reconstructed to a precision of a few millimetres, which is an order of magnitude better than a typical LSD.
-Moreover, the light in the scintillator spreads out from a point source at up to 1/10$\times$ the speed of light due to scattering.
-This suggests that the consideration of both time and position information could enhance the discrimination of particle types with distinct {\it energy-flow} patterns such as $e^+$ and $\gamma$'s.
-Work is ongoing to assess LiquidO's capability to perform dynamic imaging of energy deposition in time and its improvement over the static imaging used in Fig.~\ref{Fig_2}.

-Particles such as muons would leave clear track signatures in a LiquidO detector as sequences of point-like energy depositions.
-The expected millimetre precision tracking could allow many cosmogenically-induced radioisotopes to be actively tagged and reduced with high efficiency and a small impact on detector exposure.
-Also, the tenfold quenching of light production~\cite{Ref_LS} from the high density ionisation of a MeV-scale alpha or proton helps reduce those backgrounds to identifying $e^+$, $e^-$ and $\gamma$ particles above 1\,MeV.\ The longer light emission profile (i.e. longer tail) from high density ionisation allows pulse shape discrimination~\cite{Ref_PSD} of particles with different masses, such as $e^-$, $\alpha$ and $p^+$, with suitable scintillator formulations.